-To make sure you have the right extension, go to settings in your WordPress admin dashboard, click on permalinks, and then choose post name.
+To make sure you have the right extension, go to settings in your WordPress admin dashboard, click on permalinks, and then choose the post name.

 However, don’t change the permalink of an old site.

 4. Add Focus Keyword Within First Few Paragraphs

 You need to mention your focus keywords in the first few paragraphs to make sure that the robots and readers can understand that your post is related to that topic.

 Don’t adhere 100% to this rule, but try to mention your keyword in the first 2-3 paragraphs.
 And don’t stuff it multiple times.
 Try to make it natural.

 5. Add Table of Contents